How to Treat Sun Damaged Skin: A Florida Guide

 That matters after treatment.
 In hot weather, sweat can dilute sunscreen, increase rubbing, and make clients abandon reapplication because everything feels greasy.
 Post-treatment care has to account for that reality.
 Sometimes the right plan is a gentler series with slower progress, because aggressive treatment followed by heavy sweating, outdoor errands, or beach exposure can trigger more inflammation and set pigment off again.
 The Skin Cancer Foundation's sunscreen guidance is a useful baseline, but many clients still need help finding formulas and reapplication habits they will stick with in Florida.

-If you live in Fort Myers, Babcock Ranch, Punta Gorda, Port Charlotte, or nearby areas, a personalized consultation can shorten the trial-and-error phase.
-Lumina Skin Sanctuary offers licensed esthetician care in Fort Myers with personalized consultations, clinic-grade facial treatments, and home-care guidance designed for Southwest Florida skin.
+If you live in Fort Myers, or nearby Babcock Ranch, Punta Gorda, Port Charlotte, Cape Coral, or Naples, a personalized consultation at our Fort Myers studio can shorten the trial-and-error phase.
+Lumina Skin Sanctuary offers licensed esthetician care in Fort Myers with personalized consultations, professional-grade facial treatments, and home-care guidance designed for Southwest Florida skin.